All You Need to Know About the Abu Dhabi Toll Gate Registration

 What are Abu Dhabi Toll Gate Timing and charges?

-Motorists are charged AED 4 during the peak hours of Abu Dhabi toll gate timings (Saturday to Thursday from 07:00 am to 09:00 am and 05:00 pm to 07:00 pm).
-On non-peak hours of weekdays, Fridays and public holidays there are no DARB toll charges.
+Motorists are charged AED 4 per crossing during the peak hours of Abu Dhabi toll gate timings (Monday to Saturday from 07:00 am to 09:00 pm and 05:00 pm to 07:00 pm).
+No toll charges are applied outside peak hours on chargeable days, on Sundays and on official public holidays.
+Note that a daily cap of AED 16 per vehicle applies regardless of the number of crossings.

-Stay tuned to the UAE’s top car blog to familiarize yourself with the toll systems, public transport and road rules of all the emirates.
+Stay tuned to UAE’s top cars blog for updates on toll systems, public transport, and road regulations across all emirates.